People

 Partner

-Michael Jones, Partner joined Robert A.M.
+Michael Jones, Partner, joined Robert A.M.
 Stern Architects in 1988.
 He designs prominent institutional, commercial, and residential projects that pay homage to history while embracing modern life.